Pavana24/java-sample-servlet-application/README.md

 Java Sample Application
 ------------------------------------------------------------
-A sample application with user login/logout with sessions and MySQL database.
+A sample application with user login/logout, sessions and MySQL database.

 Used technologies:
 - Maven